 Climate Change Adaptation is a form of risk management that many forests are implementing to stem the potential serious effects on forest ecosystem resources such as vegetation, fisheries, hydrology, infrastructure, and much more.
-This fact sheet on climate change adaptation provides a four-page summary.

 Collaboration Enhances Adaptation

 Climate change knows no boundaries.
 The Climate Change Response Framework is a collaborative, cross-boundary approach among scientists, managers, and landowners to incorporate climate change considerations into natural resource management.
 Since 2009, the effort has helped bridge the gap between scientific research on climate change impacts and on-the-ground land management.

 Similarly, the Adaptation Partners team led by the Forest Service uses an all-lands approach to adaptation in collaboration with a diversity of other organizations and stakeholders for western forests and grasslands.

 Forest Adaptation Resources for Land Managers